essjaykay755/not-your-average-tools/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is 100% Free and available under the [MIT License](LICENSE).